aboarya/unicyle-kinematics/README.md

 # unicyle-kinematics

-This is a C++ to implement a Go-To-Goal behavior on a Raspberry Pi 3 robot using **only** wheel encoders.
+This is a C++ project to implement a Go-To-Goal behavior on a Raspberry Pi 3 robot using **only** wheel encoders.

 # Features
 - PID Control using C++